-On entering the property, the first thing you notice is the original paneling which runs along one side of the entrance hall.
-Off this are two reception rooms, originally parlours.
-The first has sash windows with views looking out onto the historic street, further paneling on one wall, original fireplace, wooden floorboards and built-in cupboards with shelves above for books.
+On entering the property, original panelling runs along one side of the entrance hall.
+Off this are two reception rooms.
+The first has a sash window with views looking out onto the street, original fireplace, wooden floorboards and built-in cupboards with shelves above.

-The second also features the original fireplace and wooden floorboards but differs in the addition of french doors, which lead out to a pretty courtyard garden.
-A door under the stairs leads down to the basement; proving a generous storage space.
+The second also features the original fireplace and wooden floorboards, with a door leading out to a pretty courtyard garden.
+A door under the stairs leads down to the basement, proving a generous storage space.